Find Grad Schools

 28 Yearly Graduations

 Pennsylvania State University - Main Campus tops the list of the most popular school in the U.S. for research & experimental psychology majors who are seeking their doctor's degree.
 Roughly 0 attend the school each year.
-The average in-state tuition for full-time undergraduates is $19,672 per year, while in-state graduate students, on average, pay $24,956 per year.
+The average in-state tuition for full-time undergraduates is $19,286 per year, while in-state graduate students, on average, pay $24,466 per year.
 During the most recent year for which we have data, 28 people received their doctor's degree in research & experimental psychology from Penn State University Park.
-Around 9% of these students were from an underrepresented racial-ethnic group, and 81% were women.
+About 72% of this group were women, and 24% were students from an underrepresented racial-ethnic group.

 #2